jaimeliew1/jaimeliew1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the Technical University of Denmark (DTU) working on the topic of wind farm control optimization using multifidelity modeling.
-My work revolves around dynamic wind farm simulations, wake modeling, closed-loop control, and machine learning.
+I am a postdoctoral associate at MIT.
+I completed my Ph.D. at Technical University of Denmark (DTU) working on the topic of dynamic modelling of wind farms for closed-loop control applications.
+My work revolves around dynamic wind farm simulations, wake modelling, closed-loop control, and machine learning.